tensorflow/datasets/docs/add_dataset.md

 Most fields should be self-explainatory.
 Some precisions:

 *   `features`: This specify the dataset structure, shape,...
+Support complex data types (audio, video, nested sequences,...).
 See the [available features](https://www.tensorflow.org/datasets/api_docs/python/tfds/features#classes) or the
     [feature connector guide](https://www.tensorflow.org/datasets/features) for